kodecocodes/swift-algorithm-club/Bucket Sort/README.markdown

 # Bucket Sort

-## Definition
 [Bucket Sort or Bin Sort](https://en.wikipedia.org/wiki/Bucket_sort) is a distributed sorting algorithm, which sort elements from an array by performing these steps:

-1) Distribute the elements into buckets or bin.
+1) Distribute the elements into buckets or bins.
 2) Sort each bucket individually.
 3) Merge the buckets in order to produce a sort array as results.

-A more complete definition could be

->
-Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.
-It is a distribution sort, and is a cousin of radix sort in the most to least significant digit flavour.
-Bucket sort is a generalization of pigeonhole sort.
-Bucket sort can be implemented with comparisons and therefore can also be considered a comparison sort algorithm.
-The computational complexity estimates involve the number of buckets.
-[1](https://en.wikipedia.org/wiki/Bucket_sort)

-## Performance
+See the algorithm in action [here](https://www.cs.usfca.edu/~galles/visualization/BucketSort.html) and [here](http://www.algostructure.com/sorting/bucketsort.php).

-Performance for execution time:
+The performance for execution time is:

 | Case  | Performance |
 |:-------------: |:---------------:|